jg-digital-media/jgdm-100DaysOfCode/work/log/round-4.md

 ___

+### R4D30:  Thursday 20 February 2020
++ **Notes** - Babysitting duties most of the day but I did have time to do some prep work on my Photography website.
+Added some placeholder images.
+Each category now has its own set of images rather than Lightbox counting them all at once.

++ **Technologies used** - HTML5, CSS, JavaScript

 ### R4D29:  Wednesday 19 February 2020
 + **Notes** - Expanded the Flashcard App by including another set of JSON data for a second set of flashcards.
 Also the app looks a little better stylistically now with some edited CSS.